 During a simulation run, there are NO lectures or quizzes.
 Instead, students learn through experience by receiving feedback from the simulation guide or through the interaction of the simulation stakeholders based on the decisions made during the project.
 This virtual method is the most realistic approach to how project managers learn in the real world, by trial and error, except running this simulation will not affect a person's career or reputation due to any mistakes.
 Thus, this method also prepares students to take on the role of project manager.
 In addition, there are other interactive activities students will complete, engaging in real project management issues and gaining real project management experience.

-At the end of every simulation run, each student receives a scorecard out of 100 based on how well they applied the concepts of the PMBOK® Guide to a project.
+At the end of every simulation run, each student receives a scorecard on how well they applied project management concepts to a project.
 This information can be used to assess how well students are applying theory to practice, as well as to adjust the course curriculum to allow for better student comprehension of the concepts taught in class.

 How Does It Work